Leopold Damrosch: Family

 His sons Frank Damrosch and Walter Damrosch, both born in Breslau, in 1859 and 1862 respectively, both succeeded him as conductors of the Oratorio Society of New York.
 His daughter, Clara Mannes, was a music teacher.
 His grandchildren were musician Leopold Mannes, writer Marya Mannes, and artist Helen Damrosch Tee-Van.
+Damrosch Park at the Lincoln Center in Manhattan is named after the family.